Let Belmont Dental help answer your dental questions

 Why do I need to fill in a medical history form?

 As a new patient and annually for regular patients we will ask you to fill out a medical history form supplied by the Australian Dental Association.
 This form includes your contact details and some detailed questions about your general health.
-It is important for the dentist to have a full picture of your overall health particularly if you are taking medications as some may have a significant impact on the dental treatment they provide.
+It is important for the dentist to have a full picture of your overall health, particularly if you are taking medications, as some may have a significant impact on the dental treatment they provide.
 Of particular concern are Bisphosphonates, Warfarin and Anti-Depressant medications but you should include information about all prescription and non-prescription drugs.
 If you have an up to date medications list provided by your GP it is helpful to bring it to your appointment.
+Also please note that we will ask for your height and weight, these questions relate to the prescription of medication and to the fact that our dental chairs have an upper weight limit stipulated by the manufacturers.
+If your weight is above 130kg please contact us for further information.

 How much will it cost?